airliecassidy/mumt-307-gesture-audio/README.md

 # Real-Time Gesture-Controlled Audio Effects

 ## 1. Abstract
-This project implements a real-time system that enables msuicians to control audio effects through hand gestures captured by a standard webcame.
-By integrating MediaPipe's hand landmark detection with custon gesture classification and Max/MSP digital signal processing, the system creates an intuitive, touchless interface for audio manipulation.
+This project implements a real-time system that enables musicians to control audio effects through hand gestures captured by a standard webcame.
+By integrating Google's MediaPipe Hands framework for computer vision with Max/MSP for digital signal processing, the system enables musicians and producers to manipulate audio parameters without physical contact with equipment.
+Users load an audio file into the browser interface, which streams the audio to Max/MSP for processing while gesture data controls the effects in real-time.
 The right hand controls discrete effect activation through recognized gestures (fist, palm, peace sign, thumbs-up, single finger), while the left hand provides continuous parameter modulation through pinch distance measuremnet.
 Five audio-effects - distortion, reverb, echo, chorus and pitch-shifting - can be toggled independently and layered simultaneously, with gesture controlled depth parameters affecting the intensity of each active effect.
-The system communications via Open Sound Control (OSC) protocol,bridging the browser-based computer vision with Max/MSP's audio engine through a Node.js WebSocket-to-UDP bridge.
+Communication between the browser-based vision system and Max/MSP is achieved through Open Sound Control (OSC) protocol via a WebSocket-to-UDP bridge server.
+The system performs reliably on standard laptop webcams under typical indoor lighting conditions, achieving approximately 30 frames per second gesture recognition with latency suitable for interactive audio manipulation.

 ## 2. Motivation & Objectives
-The primary motivation for this project emerged from a practical challenge encountered during guitar recording sessions.
-When tracking guitar parts, the need to adjust effect parameters - adding reverb during a sustained chord, or engaging a delay - typically requires interrupting the performacne to manipulate physical controls.
+The primary motivation for this project emerged from a desire to create a more expressive, embodied way of manipulating audio effects during music production and sound design.
+Traditional DAW workflows require precise mouse movements or memorized keyboard shortcuts to adjust effect parameters—interactions that feel disconnected from the physical, gestural nature of musical performance.
-I envisioned a system where these adjustmnets could be made through natural hand-gestures, allowing continuous playing while dramatically shaping the sound.
+I envisioned a system where these adjustments could be made through natural hand-gestures, allowing continuous playing while dramatically shaping the sound.
 The main objectives I had for this project were:
 >**1.
 Hands-free effect control:** Enable toggling of audio effects without touching equipment.
 >
 >**2.
-Continuous parameter modulation:** Providing smooth, real-time control over effect depth/intensity.
+Continuous parameter modulation:** Provide smooth, real-time control over effect depth/intensity.
 >
 >**3.
 Low latency:** Achiee response times suitable for live musical performace.
 >
 >**4.
 Accessibility:** Require only a laptop, rather than specialized sensors.
 >

 The system uses a toggle-based interaction model, where gestures act as an on/off switch, rather than requiring sustaining poses.
-This allows the performer to make a gesture, return their hand to the instrumnet and have the effect remain active until explicitly toggled off - this mirrors the behaviour of traditional stomp-box effect pedals.
+This allows the performer to make a gesture, return their hand to a neutral position, and have the effect remain active until explicitly toggled off—mirroring the behavior of traditional stomp-box effect pedals.

 ## 3. Background & Related Works

 ### 3.1 Hand Tracking in Computer Vision
+Real-time hand tracking has progressed significantly with the advent of deep learning approaches.
+Traditional methods relied on color-based segmentation (requiring controlled backgrounds) or depth sensors (requiring specialized hardware like the Kinect).
+Modern solutions such as MediaPipe Hands (Lugaresi et al., 2019) achieve robust tracking from monocular RGB input through a two-stage neural network pipeline: a palm detector followed by a hand landmark model that predicts 21 3D keypoints per hand.

 ### 3.2 Gesture-Based Musical Interfaces
+The concept of gestural control in music has historical precedent in instruments like the theremin (1920) and more recently in commercial products like the Leap Motion controller.
+Academic research has explored hand gestures for controlling synthesis parameters (Fels & Hinton, 1993), triggering samples (Weinberg & Driscoll, 2006), and conducting virtual orchestras (Lee et al., 2004).
+This project builds on these foundations while prioritizing accessibility through browser-based implementation and commodity webcams.

 ## 4. System Architecture & Design
+The system comprises four interconnected layers, each responsible for a distict aspect of the gesture-to-audio pipeline:

 ## 5. Methodology
 ### 5.1 Hand Tracking with MediaPipe
 MediaPipe Hands employs a two-stage detection pipeline optimized for real-time performance.
-The first stage uses a lightweight palm detector to locate hands within the frame, reducing hte search space for the subsequent landmark model.
+The first stage uses a lightweight palm detector to locate hands within the frame, reducing the search space for the subsequent landmark model.
 The second  stage predicts 21 three-dmensional landmarks per detected hand, representing key anatomical points from the wrist through each fingertip.

 <img width="878" height="424" alt="image" src="https://github.com/user-attachments/assets/6d794dcc-b1d1-4cb5-991d-5d0749d3f265" />

-**Figure 1: MediaPipe hand landmark indices.
-The model outputs 21 keypoints with x,y,z coordinates.**
+Figure 1: MediaPipe hand landmark indices.
+The model outputs 21 keypoints with x,y,z coordinates.

 The JavaScript implementation initializes MediaPipe Hands with the following configuration: